-It has been six years this past Thursday since the world lost Steve Jobs, innovator, agitator, businessman, marketer, rebel, husband, father, and co-founder of Apple.
+It has been seven years this past week since the world lost Steve Jobs, innovator, agitator, businessman, marketer, rebel, husband, father, and co-founder of Apple.
 Inc. He changed the way millions of us communicate, listen to music, watch TV and movies, learn, and look at things in this world.
 He was 56 years old.

 Some time ago a friend told me how Eblen Charities continued to surprise her and so many others, and had for the past number of years.
 She said “You know, there are a lot of people out there that think you all are crazy.”
 I told her that I pretty much knew that.
 “I take that as a great compliment,” I said.
 “That’s how I meant it,” she told me.

 A few years ago Apple Computer had a brilliant campaign that centered around the phrase “Think Different” and used the images of iconoclasts such as Orson Welles, Bob Dylan, Martin Luther King Jr., John Lennon, Amelia Earhart, Lucille Ball, and dozens of others.
 The text they used in many of their ads was just as inspired.
 While my friend and I were talking about how “crazy” some folks thought we were, the ad came to mind.
 If you are familiar with it, this will serve as a reminder, and if not, I hope it will make you smile a bit and help to make all of us “think different.”

 Here’s to you Steve, thank you for inspiring all of us “crazy ones.”

 The misfits.
 The rebels.The troublemakers.

 And they have no respect for the status quo.

 You can praise them, disagree with them, quote them, disbelieve them, glorify or vilify them.